-She is the author of one of the first and most definitive books about business blogging, The Corporate Blogging Book, published in 2006 by Penguin Portfolio.
-The new, updated Kindle edition can be read on almost any device, including Kindle, iPad and smartphones.
+Despite that, she wrote one of the first and most definitive books about business blogging, The Corporate Blogging Book.
+Published in 2006 by Penguin Portfolio, her book is also available in a new, updated edition for Kindle.
+That means it can be read on almost any device, including iPad and smartphones.

 Debbie has been quoted as an expert on corporate blogging in The New York Times, The Wall Street Journal, The Washington Post, Fortune, BusinessWeek, CNN.com and many other venues.
 She has written for The Guardian, the Huffington Post and numerous other publications.